ZombieFleshEaters/mtgdm/README.md

 # Make this god damn movie

 ## General info
-A project site to display movie posters and box art that do not exist.
+A project site to showcase movie posters and box art that do not exist.

 ## Credits
 Project is created with:
 * Star rating - https://github.com/nashio/star-rating-svg/